Admission Requirements

 Requirements for the M.A.
 Degree

-The department does not admit students from outside Johns Hopkins University who intend to work only for an M.A.
-However, it does offer this degree as an intermediate step toward the Ph.D. or as a final degree to some of those who do not complete their doctoral work.
+Although the department offers a stand-alone, terminal M.A. program for students who intend to work only for that degree, the M.A. degree is also offered to Ph.D. students as an intermediate step toward the Ph.D. or as a final degree to some of those who do not complete their doctoral work.